woges/UDACITY-self-driving-car/term2_project10_Model_Predictive_Control/README.md

 - **Trajectory** taken in consideration during optimization.
 This is parametrized by a number of time steps ***N*** spaced out by a time ***dt***.
 Clearly, the number of variables optimized is directly proportional to *N*, so this must be considered in case there are computational constraints.

  - **Vehicle Model**, which is the set of equations that describes system behavior and updates across time steps.
 In our case, we used a simplified kinematic model (so called *bycicle model*) described by a state of six parameters:

-  _State_
+  _State:_
    - **x** car position (*x-axis*)
    - **y** car position (*y-axis*)
    - **ψ** car's heading direction